Kiran8620/Guess-the-word./README.md

 Want to try again?
 Just click "Reset" to restart the game.
 ---

-##🎨 Game UI
-Scrambled Word Display: Shows the jumbled word for you to unscramble.
-Score Display: Tracks and updates your score in real-time.
-Input Field & Guess Button: Enter and submit your guesses here.
-Lives Counter: Displays remaining attempts for the current word.
-Reset Button: Quickly reset the game and start over.

----

-##💻 Technologies Used
-HTML5: Structuring the web page.
-CSS3: Styling the layout, buttons, and display elements.
-JavaScript (ES6): Implementing game logic, word randomization, and score tracking.
-## 🛠️ Project Structure

 ```bash
 ├── index.html       # Main HTML structure
 ├── styles.css       # Game styling and layout